 - The leader of the S-Kill Club, as far as STRATA is concerned. exXElL himself is an infamous gamer and hacker.

 Tropes associated with exXElL:

-- The Dreaded: Lear made sure to track his ID and not reroute him to L.M.A.O. because he could hack the game to pieces even from within.
+- The Dreaded: Lear tracked his ID and made sure not to reroute him to L.M.A.O. out of fear that he could hack the game to pieces even from within.
 This bites Lear in the ass even more as a cherry on top of the cake, as exXElL then sues him for using confidential data.

-- Insufferable Genius: He's extremely cocky, but he beat the game by finding various ways of cheating himself up the ladder.
+- Insufferable Genius: He's cocky, but he did beat the game on his own, before he even started cheating his stats and items.

 - The Leader: To the S-Kill Club clear.
 He's trying to take over the challenge.

 - Lightning Bruiser: He's an all-arounder type, and at his level it means this.